CVE-2008-1930: Wordpress 2.5 Cookie Integrity Protection Vulnerability

 Introduction

-This issue is a great example of what can go wrong with cryptographic function, and I thought it would make for a good quality exercise.
+This issue is a great example of what can go wrong with cryptographic functions, and I thought it would make for a good quality exercise.

 The issue